NCAR/CICE/doc/source/users_guide/ice_troubleshoot.rst

 ============================================

 This section explains how to set some compiler options for debugging.
-For the coupled model, set DEBUG to TRUE in the **env\_run.xml** script.
+For the coupled model, set DEBUG to TRUE in the **env\_build.xml** script.
-Before running the model, be sure to delete the object files so that the source code will be recompiled.
+Before running the model, be sure to delete the object files or a clean build so that the source code will be recompiled.
 If a core file is created, it will be in the executable directory.
-Use dbx to look at the core file.
+Use some debugging tools for your platform to look at the core file.
 Useful information may also appear in the standard error and output files.